Using the Ikea Pax system as storage in my craft studio is a case of “If You Build It, She Will Come!!

 Attaching Ikea Pax System

-Once everything is where you want it, now is the time to screw each cabinet together.
-This is where it got a little frustrating for us and where you’ll want to heed the following warning:
+Once everything is built, now is the time to screw each cabinet together.
+This is where you want to pay particular attention.

 Wouldn’t it be better if they put an X through numbers 1 – 4?
-I don’t know about you, but I can barely read these days.
-I have to squint pretty hard to to count the actual number of holes.
 I actually got on the phone to customer service to suggest that the pictorial could be better.
-But it fell on deaf ears; they felt it was fine as-is.
+Of course, it fell on deaf ears; they felt it was fine as-is.
+Anyway, if you’re reading this, you can learn from our mistake :).

 Use clamps to keep the cabinets stable as you drill and screw them together.